I thought about why air purifiers cost a lot because I was living in Beijing when the (first) “airpocalypse” struck. Here’s what it looked like:

 Why Are Most Air Purifiers So Expensive?

-The data made me question why are most air purifiers so expensive.
-And it really motivated me to think about how companies were able to sell these things for $2,000.
-I think there are three big factors:
+The data showed that a simple, cheap DIY air purifier worked just as well as the expensive air purifiers.
+That made me question: why are most air purifiers so expensive.
+And it really motivated me to think about how companies were able to sell these air purifiers with an expensive $2,000 price tag.
+I think there are three big factors behind expensive air purifiers:

 1. The Value of an Air Purifier is Hard to Assess